Articles

 Winter Vacations for a Mix of City and Country: London and Hampshire

 If your winter vacations preferences err on the side of cozy, London, its surrounds and the Cotswolds are a top choice.
-We recommend holing up at an idyllic country estate like Heckfield PlaceBelmond Le Manoir aux Quat’Saisons or Cliveden House, or else your own private rental, where you will have plenty of time to make your way through The Holiday, Love Actually, Pride & Prejudice and perhaps even a Harry Potter marathon.
+We recommend holing up at an idyllic country estate like Heckfield PlaceBelmond Le Manoir aux Quat’Saisons, The Newt or Cliveden House, or else your own private rental, where you will have plenty of time to make your way through The Holiday, Love Actually, Pride & Prejudice and perhaps even a Harry Potter marathon.
 Then, transfer back into the city for afternoon teas at such locales as Claridge’s and Sketch—whose winter decorations are absolutely over-the-top (in the best way)—trips to Harrods and the National Gallery and meals at our favorite restaurants.

 Winter Vacations for Classic Europe: Vienna, Prague and Budapest